Biotech firm settles with family of Henrietta Lacks, whose cells changed health care

 Doctors harvested Lacks’ cells in 1951, long before the advent of consent procedures used in medicine and scientific research today, but lawyers for her family argued that Thermo Fisher Scientific Inc., of Waltham, Massachusetts, has continued to commercialize the results well after the origins of the HeLa cell line became well known.

 The settlement agreement came after closed-door negotiations that lasted all day Monday inside the federal courthouse in Baltimore.
-Several members of the Lacks family were in on the talks.
+Some of Lacks’ grandchildren were among the family members who were in on the talks.

 Attorney Ben Crump, who represents the Lacks family, announced the settlement late Monday.
 He said the terms of the agreement are confidential.